1. Home

 The simple answer is that every school will have different requirements for pharmacy school regarding what an admissions committee wants its prospective students to have on their applications.
 One topic we mentioned in a previous article is the PCAT.

-(Just a note, this will be a broader view of this topic as many schools have similar course requirements for pharmacy school but differ in separate areas of their application process.)
+(This will be a broader view of this topic, as many schools have similar course requirements for pharmacy school but differ in separate areas of their application process.)

 During the research process, your best friend will be PharmCAS, a site that we have mentioned and referred to many times.
 While this site is used for the application process to over 130 pharmacy schools around the nation, it also provides the most up-to-date information on the school's application requirements, just not in full detail.

-Your other resource to refer to would be the prospective pharmacy school’s website, as the individual pharmacy program requirements tend to change every few years.
+Your other resource would be the prospective pharmacy school’s website, as the individual pharmacy program requirements tend to change every few years.
 The admissions committee may be particular about prerequisite course eligibility.

 Some pharmacy school programs, for instance, will only accept a human anatomy or physiology course, but the admissions committee will not accept a combined human anatomy/physiology course.